Important note about plant conservation

 We should note that we have not visited these farms as part of an organized tour.
 We used booking engines such as Safarinow.com or contacted the owners directly via email.
 Prices at these farms are very reasonable – considering the amazing habitats literally at our doorsteps and the comfortable and very private cottages.
 Certainly, they were much less expensive than in the US for comparable lodging.

-We have been visiting South Africa since 2002 and we never tire of returning.
+We have been visiting South Africa since 2002 and haven’t tired of returning.
 Our first two visits in 2002 and 2004 were work-related and on those occasions we took 2 weeks after work to visit succulent habitats, primarily in the western part of the country.
 In 2007 we returned for two weeks to the Cape area and we also drove to Namibia to spend several more weeks.
 Finally we returned to South Africa for longer trips in 2013 and twice in 2015, and again in early 2018.
 In 2013 we made two important “discoveries”.
 The first was the availability of 4×4’s fully equipped for off-road exploration (including roof top tent, refrigerator, cooking fuel and utensils, table, chairs, dual batteries, dual spare tires, extended range fuel tanks).
-After three rentals from Bushtrackers we shamelessly recommend them.
+After three rentals from Bushtrackers we continue to recommend them.
 The second discovery was the existence of fully-equipped cottages on many South African farms.
 These two discoveries have reshaped our travel strategy in southern Africa.